turing-trading/tt-mcp-grafana/README.md

 ### Dashboards
 - **Search for dashboards:** Find dashboards by title or other metadata
 - **Get dashboard by UID:** Retrieve full dashboard details using its unique identifier
-- **Update or create a dashboard:** Modify existing dashboards or create new ones. _Note: Use with caution due to context window limitations; see [issue #101](https://github.com/grafana/mcp-grafana/issues/101)_
+- **Smart dashboard update:** Intelligently update dashboards with automatic GitOps detection - uses file management for provisioned dashboards and direct API for regular dashboards. _Note: Use with caution due to context window limitations; see [issue #101](https://github.com/grafana/mcp-grafana/issues/101)_
 - **Get panel queries and datasource info:** Get the title, query string, and datasource information (including UID and type, if available) from every panel in a dashboard
+- **Get dashboard manager:** Retrieve GitOps management information for dashboards to understand their source control setup

 ### Datasources
 - **List and fetch datasource information:** View all configured datasources and retrieve detailed information about each.